estanqueiroa/awscode/cloudformation/customresource/README.md

 It's important to consider these costs when deploying this CloudFormation template and to monitor the usage and costs associated with the resources created.

 Note: This is a basic example, and you may need to add additional error handling, logging, and other features to make it more robust and production-ready.

+## Cleanup

+Delete the CloudFormation stack to delete all created resources.